somyam20/Assignment/README.md

 gensim.summarize() – Extracts key sentences from the text to create a summary (used for extractive summarization).

 Transformers like Bart or T5 – Used for abstractive summarization using models from the Hugging Face Transformers library.

+What is it?
+Bag of Words is a way to turn text into numbers so that a computer can understand and use it in models.
+It looks at which words are in the text and how many times they appear, but it does not care about the order of the words.

+---

+How It Works:

+1. Collect Text – Start with a few sentences or documents.

+2. Split into Words – Break the sentences into individual words (this is called tokenization).

+3. Build a Word List – Make a list of all the unique words from the text (this is your vocabulary).

+4. Count Words – For each sentence, count how many times each word in the list appears.

+This gives you a set of numbers (called a vector) for each sentence or document.

+---

+Why It’s Called “Bag” of Words:

+Because it doesn’t care about the order of the words — just like a real bag doesn’t care how you place items in it.

+---

+Functions Used (from scikit-learn):

+CountVectorizer() – This is the main tool used to apply Bag of Words in Python.
+It:

+Breaks sentences into words,

+Creates a word list (vocabulary),

+Turns sentences into word count numbers.

+fit() – Learns the words from your text.

+transform() – Converts new text into numbers using the learned words.

+fit_transform() – Does both steps together.
+\subsection{TF-IDF (Term Frequency – Inverse Document Frequency)}

+TF-IDF is a numerical measure used to evaluate the importance of a word in a document relative to a collection of documents (corpus).
+It combines two metrics: Term Frequency (TF) and Inverse Document Frequency (IDF).

+\subsubsection*{1.
+Term Frequency (TF)}

+Term Frequency measures how frequently a term appears in a document.
+It is calculated using the formula:

+\[
+\text{TF}(t, d) = \frac{f_{t,d}}{N_d}
+\]

+where:
+\begin{itemize}
+    \item f_{t,d} is the number of times term t appears in document d,
+    \item N_d is the total number of terms in document d.
+\end{itemize}

+\subsubsection*{2.
+Inverse Document Frequency (IDF)}

+IDF measures how important a term is across the entire corpus.
+Rare terms across documents get higher scores.
+It is calculated as:

+\[
+\text{IDF}(t) = \log \left( \frac{N}{1 + n_t} \right)
+\]

+where:
+\begin{itemize}
+    \item N is the total number of documents in the corpus,
+    \item n_t is the number of documents containing the term t,
+    \item 1 is added in the denominator to avoid division by zero.
+\end{itemize}

+\subsubsection*{3.
+TF-IDF Calculation}

+The final TF-IDF score for a term t in document d is given by:

+\[
+\text{TF-IDF}(t, d) = \text{TF}(t, d) \times \text{IDF}(t)
+\]

+\subsubsection*{4.
+Use in NLP}

+TF-IDF is commonly used to convert text into numerical features.
+It helps highlight words that are important in a specific document but not common across all documents, which improves the performance of text classification, clustering, and search algorithms.

+\subsection{BERT (Bidirectional Encoder Representations from Transformers)}

+BERT is a deep learning model developed by Google for understanding the meaning of words in context.
+It is based on the Transformer architecture and is designed to handle various natural language processing (NLP) tasks such as text classification, question answering, and named entity recognition.

+\subsubsection*{1.
+What is BERT?}

+BERT stands for \textbf{Bidirectional Encoder Representations from Transformers}.
+Unlike earlier models that read text either left-to-right or right-to-left, BERT reads text in both directions at the same time.
+This allows it to understand the full context of a word based on all surrounding words, not just the ones before or after it.

+\subsubsection*{2.
+Pre-training Tasks}

+BERT is first trained on two unsupervised tasks using a large text corpus:

+\begin{itemize}
+    \item \textbf{Masked Language Modeling (MLM)}: Random words in a sentence are replaced with a [MASK] token, and the model learns to predict the missing words.\\
+    Example: \textit{``The cat sat on the [MASK].''} → Model predicts: \textit{``mat''}

+    \item \textbf{Next Sentence Prediction (NSP)}: The model is given two sentences and learns to predict whether the second sentence naturally follows the first.\\
+    Example: \textit{``I went to the market.'' ``I bought vegetables.''} → Is next sentence? \textit{Yes}
+\end{itemize}

+\subsubsection*{3.
+Architecture Overview}

+BERT uses only the \textbf{encoder} part of the Transformer model.
+It consists of multiple layers of self-attention and feed-forward networks.
+Each layer allows the model to focus on different parts of a sentence and learn deeper relationships.

+\subsubsection*{4.
+Tokenization}

+BERT uses a special method called \textbf{WordPiece Tokenization}, which breaks words into sub-word units.
+This helps it handle unknown or rare words by understanding them as combinations of smaller, known parts.

+Example: \textit{``unhappiness''} → \textit{``un'', ``##happiness''}

+\subsubsection*{5.
+Input Format}

+BERT inputs are formatted as:

+\[
+[\text{CLS}], \text{Token}_1, \text{Token}_2, ..., \text{Token}_n, [\text{SEP}]
+\]

+\begin{itemize}
+    \item \textbf{[CLS]} – Special token at the beginning, used for classification tasks.
+    \item \textbf{[SEP]} – Special token used to separate two sentences.
+\end{itemize}

+\subsubsection*{6.
+Fine-tuning}

+After pre-training, BERT is fine-tuned on specific NLP tasks by adding a small task-specific layer on top of the model.
+The entire model is trained further on a smaller dataset to perform tasks like:

+\begin{itemize}
+    \item Sentiment Analysis
+    \item Question Answering
+    \item Text Classification
+    \item Named Entity Recognition
+\end{itemize}

+\subsubsection*{7.
+Benefits of BERT}

+\begin{itemize}
+    \item Captures context from both directions (left and right).
+    \item Pre-trained on a massive dataset, which improves performance on smaller datasets.
+    \item Works well for a wide range of NLP tasks with minimal changes.
+\end{itemize}

+\subsubsection*{8.
+Popular Variants}

+Some well-known BERT-based models include:

+\begin{itemize}
+    \item \textbf{DistilBERT} – A smaller, faster version of BERT.
+    \item \textbf{RoBERTa} – A robustly optimized version of BERT with improved training techniques.
+    \item \textbf{ALBERT} – A lighter version that reduces memory usage and increases speed.
+\end{itemize}